stevenpencle/D6-LOA/README.md

 Common components are utility components that serve very specific technical puposes unrelated the business domain of the application.

 - **chart-to-table** Switches the graphical SVG view of an ngx-charts chart to a tabular view of the bound data to meet accessibility requirements.
 - **date-field** An alternate component to the _ng-Bootstrap_ datepicker.
-This component is a normal textbox with a date format mask that binds to a _momentjs_ object.
+This component is a standard textbox with a date format mask that binds to a _momentjs_ object.
 - **file-upload** Provides a view for selecting and uploading files.
 - **filter-field** Provides a view for entering string data to be applied as a filter to a property in an object array.
 - **sort-button** Provides a view for sorting data ascending or descending.